wlerin/showroom/README.md

 # showroom
-Requires Requests, Pytz, BeautifulSoup, and a working installation of ffmpeg
+Requires Requests, Pytz, and a working installation of ffmpeg

 Syntax: